Mental Health Services in Florida

 Acupuncture

-Acupuncture is a traditional Chinese treatment for anxiety, depression and other health conditions.
+Acupuncture is a traditional Chinese treatment for anxiety, depression, and other health conditions.
 During acupuncture, a practitioner sticks thin, sharp needles into the upper layers of skin, at points of the body that correspond with different organs.
 Acupuncture works by activating natural painkilling chemicals in the brain.
 This can, in turn, reduce anxiety.

 Yoga

-Yoga combines breathing techniques, meditation and stretching through both moving and stationary postures.
+Yoga combines breathing techniques, meditation, and stretching through both moving and stationary postures.
 Yoga has many benefits.
 It can help you appreciate the present moment more, as well as deal with inconvenient pain.

 Bipolar disorder is a mental illness that can be defined by extreme shifts in mood.
 Bipolar disorder is also referred to as bipolar disease or manic depression.
+People who suffer from bipolar disorder experience both manic and depressive episodes.

 “Manic” describes an increasingly restless, energetic, talkative, reckless, powerful, euphoric period.
 Then, at some point, this euphoric state can spiral into something darker – irritation, confusion, anger, feeling trapped.
 “Depression” describes the opposite mood – sadness, crying, sense of worthlessness, loss of energy, loss of pleasure, as well as insomnia.